debezium/debezium-design-documents/DDD-11.md

-    /** Commit-time passes are connector code that reads typed columns and sets skip bits, etc. */ void drain(BitSet skip, DrainConsumer<A, R> consumer) { /* as before, values decoded lazily */
+    /** Commit-time passes are connector code that reads typed columns and sets skip bits, etc. */ void drain(BitSet skip, DrainConsumer<A, R> consumer) { /* as before, events decoded lazily with layout.decode */ }
-    }
 }
 ```